Handel’s Messiah—A Soulful Celebration

 background vocals: Take 6

-9. For Unto Us a Child Is Born
+9. For unto Us a Child Is Born

 lead vocals: Core Cotton, Jamecia Bennett, James Wright, Carrie Harrington, Pat Lacy